wild fermented bread

 Ingredients

-• 90 g sourdough starter (not active) use a starter that was last fed 10-12 hours earlier
+• 90 g sourdough starter (hungry, just passed peak) use a starter that is "falling" and was last fed approx.12 hours earlier (see notes)

 • 2 tsp fine sea salt